MicrosoftDocs/intellicode/docs/intellicode-faq.md

 If this doesn't solve the problem for you, please report your issue via the Visual Studio [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017) feature, and mention IntelliCode in your report.

+## Q. <a name="whynopyintellisense"/> I'm having problems with Python/Visual Studio Code IntelliSense experience - what's happening?

+Refer to the [Python language server troubleshooting page](https://github.com/Microsoft/vscode-python/issues/2177) for more information and tips.

-## Q. What release of Visual Studio do I need to run this extension?
+## Q. What release of Visual Studio do I need to run the Visual Studio IntelliCode extension?

 The Visual Studio IntelliCode extension is supported on Visual Studio 2017 version 15.7 preview 5 and later (all SKUs).
 Installation of the extension halts with "This extension is not installable on any currently installed products." if you don't have the minimum required version installed.

+## Q. What release of Visual Studio Code do I need to run the Visual Studio Code IntelliCode extension?

+The Visual Studio IntelliCode extension for Visual Studio Code is supported on Version 1.25.1 and higher of Visual Studio Code.

 ## Q. Is this experience only available in English?